 Arthur has been listed as a leading practitioner in World IP Review Leaders Guide since 2015.
 World IP Review Leaders 2018 says: “Arthur provides a truly global, pragmatic and commercial approach to his practice.
 He boasts terrific practical experience.”

 Prior to joining the firm in 2015, Arthur was a senior associate in the London office of an international law firm and an associate in the Sydney office of a leading Australian law firm.
 In 2008, he was seconded to a leading airline, where he supported the IP and marketing teams on a range of projects, including the re-launch of the airline's loyalty programme.
+Prior to qualifying as a lawyer, Arthur gained valuable experience in marketing, communications and public relations roles in retail and consumer goods companies in Australia, Japan and the U.S., and as part of his university studies, completed an internship at the United Nations in New York.

 - International Trade Mark Association